SnArchive/.github/profile/README.md

 ## Hi there 👋

-Old projects, don't wanna delete but looks no good in the profile? shift them to **Sni Archives**!
+Old projects, I don't wanna delete but looks no good in the profile.
+So I just shift them to **Sni Archives**!

-🌈 Looking for members - everyone who is willing to be **contribute** is welcomed.
 Maintainer-
 [snipc](http://snipc.me)